vaughankildaire/vaughankildaire.github.io/docs/index.md

 <u>Educator</u>: Tutoring in math, physics and chemistry.

+<u>Programming</u>: Python and C++ experience and study for personal, academic, and other applied usage projects.

 <u>Arts</u>: 3D Animation.
 Minor experience in Voice acting.
 Instruments; guitar and bass.
 Painting; oil on canvas and digital (photoshop).

 <u>Lab Assistant</u>: Capable lab assistant for setting up apparatus and glassware, titration, A/B extraction etc. Familiar with the general chemistry laboratory environment.